 The Cedars Preserve takes its name from the 20-acre stand of eastern red cedars dominating the hill at the center of the property.
-The large blocks of limestone and a small wooden shed are the last remnants of a limestone quarry that closed in the 1960s.
+The large blocks of limestone visible from the trail on the neighboring private property and a small wooden shed are the last remnants of a limestone quarry that closed in the 1960s.
 Legend has it that an earlier quarry was active until the owner perished aboard the Titanic in 1912.

 The limestone outcrops and soils here make the preserve a particularly good spot to enjoy early spring wildflowers, and walking fern can be found on the rocks.
 There are several sinkholes visible along the trail, due to the limestne bedrock that forms a karst topography.